stevekinney/stevekinney.net/src/courses/storybook/callout-component-exercise.md

 ---
-title: Implementing a Calllout Component
+title: Implementing a Callout Component
-description:
+description: Let's build a callout component in Figma.
 modified: 2024-04-14T15:36:58-06:00
 ---